CodyAdam/mobile_project/doc/2-layouts.md

 }
 ```

 The `@Preview` annotation is used to display the UI in the Android Studio preview.

-This is the result:
+This is the result :

 ![Hello World](./assets/hello_world.png)